Bates College: Ivy Day

 The class graduates participate in an Ivy Day which installs a granite placard onto one of the academic or residential buildings on campus.
 They serve as a symbol of the class and their respective history both academically and socially.
-Some classes donate to the college, in the form gates, facades, and door outlines, by inscribing or creating their own version of symbolic icons of the college's seal or other prominent insignia.
+Some classes donate to the college, in the form of gates, facades, and door outlines, by inscribing or creating their own version of symbolic icons of the college's seal or other prominent insignia.
 This usually occurs on graduation day, but may occur on later dates with alumni returning to the campus.
 This tradition is shared with the University of Pennsylvania and Princeton University.
 On Ivy Day, members of Phi Beta Kappa are announced.

 Winter Carnival

 This tradition is nearly a century old.
 The college has held, on odd to even years, a Winter Carnival which comprises a themed four-day event that includes performances, dances, and games.
-Past Winter Carnivals have included "a Swiss Olympic skier swooshing down Mount David", faculty and student football games, faculty and administration skits, oversized snow sculptures, "serenading of the dormitories", and an expeditions to Camden.
+Past Winter Carnivals have included "a Swiss Olympic skier swooshing down Mount David", faculty and student football games, faculty and administration skits, oversized snow sculptures, "serenading of the dormitories", and expeditions to Camden.
 When alumnus Edmund Muskie was governor, he participated in a torch relay from Augusta to Lewiston in celebration of the 1960 Winter Olympics.